Introduction to Adobe InDesign

 Adding Images in Adobe InDesign

-Next, in my design I would like to have a honeycomb pattern in the background.
+Next, in my design, I would like to have a honeycomb pattern in the background.
 Adobe InDesign does not allow patterns like Photoshop and Illustrator, but you can place images in the design.
 Create a new rectangle frame which will contain the image.
-In my example it fills the whole page, but for adding in a logo or photo you can drag an area where you want the image to show.
+In my example, it fills the whole page, but for adding a logo or photo you can drag an area where you want the image to show.
 You don't have to be exact at this stage.
 Next, click on the File menu then select Place.
 This will prompt you to select a file.
-You will then get a file import message box, for the most part you can leave the settings on default.
+You will then get a file import message box, for the most part, you can leave the settings on default.

 The image will then be placed into the rectangle frame.
 Now, the image may not fit in the frame or appear blocky or pixelated.
 Don't Panic!
-InDesign will show low resolution images to improve performance.
-You can change this by right clicking and selecting Display Performance > High Quality.
-To get the image to fit, right click the image and select the Fitting menu.
+InDesign will show low-resolution images to improve performance.
+You can change this by right-clicking and select Display Performance > High Quality.
+To get the image to fit, right-click the image and select the Fitting menu.
 From here you can choose how the image should fit the container, or the container to fit the image.

 Behind my contact information bar, I've added in another rectangle and set the colour to be the same as the background, but with 75% opacity.
 This creates a more legible contrast between the background and the text.

-That is the front of the business card complete, now for the back which will contain the company logo, name and address.
+That is the front of the business card complete, now on to the back which will contain the company logo, name and address.

 I can replicate the layers for the background and apply the same swatches to the text elements to keep the styling consistent.
 To import the logo I created using Illustrator, I created a rectangle frame, placed the image inside and selected constrain image to container keeping proportions.